Pembroke Center for Teaching and Research on Women

-The Pembroke Center for Teaching and Research on Women was established in 1981 at Brown University, Providence, Rhode Island, as an interdisciplinary research center focused on gender and women.
+The Pembroke Center for Teaching and Research on Women is an interdisciplinary research center focused on gender and women at Brown University, Providence, Rhode Island.
+It was established in 1981.
 In addition to research, the center is home to archives of feminist theory and women's history as well as Brown's undergraduate Gender and Sexuality Studies concentration.
 Postcolonial theorist Leela Gandhi, is the Center's director, having assumed the position in July 2021.

 The Pembroke Center was named in honor of Pembroke College in Brown University, Brown's former coordinate women's college.
 It is affiliated with Brown's Sarah Doyle Center for Women and Gender.

 History

 In 1981, a decade following Brown's merger with Pembroke College, the Pembroke Center for Teaching and Research on Women was established.
 Joan Wallach Scott served as the center's founding director.
 The Center was initially supported by the Ford Foundation, the National Endowment for the Humanities, and the Rockefeller Foundation, though it now supports its programs largely through its own endowment.

-In 2008, the Nanjing-Brown Joint Program in Gender Studies and the Humanities was established as a joint program between the Pembroke Center, Nanjing University and Brown's Cogut Center and East Asian Studies department.
+In 2008, the Nanjing–Brown Joint Program in Gender Studies and the Humanities was established as a joint program between the Pembroke Center, Nanjing University and Brown's Cogut Center and East Asian Studies department.
 The same year, the center moved from Alumnae Hall to Pembroke Hall, following the building's renovation by architect Toshiko Mori.
 In 2016, the Center established the Black Feminist Theory Project, which focuses on rotating professorships and scholars in residence.

 The Pembroke Center received a $5 million gift in June 2021, permanently endowing the Center's directorship.
 The announcement of the gift coincided with Leela Gandhi's appointment as director.